mahacks/old-website/about.md

 ## About the Website

-Social media icons are from [flaticon.com](http://flaticon.com) and licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).
+Social media icons are from [flaticon.com](http://flaticon.com) and licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) uwu.